omarbelkady/ReactJS/README.md

 ### What is a Component?
 - Your application is made up of thousands of pieces.
 Every piece is what we call a "component"
 	- Example: navigation bar, sidebar
+- Every React Component has a built-in state object.
+State object is where you store property vals which belong to the component
+- When the state changes the component rerenders

 ### Difference between Functional And Class Based Components: